 Naturally, everyone wants to know what they’re doing differently.
 Is it the beautiful backdrop of the Aegean Sea and olive groves?
 Or is there something larger at play?

 The answer lies in their traditional way of life, emphasizing good nutrition and an active lifestyle.
 Therefore, there’s plenty of good advice here for maintaining your health.
 Here are some specific Ikarian traditions and how they may help:

-Ikarian Secrets for a Healthful Diet
+Ikarian Secrets for a Healthful Diet and Lifestyle

 With a strong tradition of Greek Orthodox practice, the islanders observe four fasting periods each year in addition to their weekly Wednesdays and Fridays.
 During these times, they abstain from products of red-blooded animals, dairy, and sometimes wine and olive oil.
 This leaves mainly plant-based foods, with cephalopods like squid and octopus added to the mix.
 Studies show that such caloric restriction may be associated with slowing the aging process.